goatcorp/faq/development.md

 - Wait for Dalamud to update to accommodate the new game version.
 - Update your plugin to ensure it's using the latest API version and still works with the game.
 Ensure that any non-Dalamud interactions with the game (e.g. direct interop, etc) have been updated.
 - Repackage and reupload your plugin.

 ---

+## Q: What happens if I don't want to work on my plugin anymore?

+Are you OK with another developer taking over the plugin?
+If so, inform the community in discord (#plugin-dev) that the plugin is up for adoption.
+This will allow an interested developer to take over.

+Is there already a specific developer that wants to take over the plugin?
+If so, let the mods know in discord that they may submit PRs.

+Do you wish to discontinue the plugin and block other developers from adopting it?
+If so, let the mods know in discord and provide your rationale.
+The requests are evaluated on a case-by-case basis.

+---

+## Q: What happens if I stop updating my plugin?

+If your plugin has fallen behind the current API level for over three months... other developers may adopt your plugin if they make a reasonable effort to reach you.
+If they are unable to reach you, they may adopt the plugin and take over development.

+If your plugin has fallen behind the current API level for over six months... other developers may adopt your plugin without your permission.

+---

+## Q: How do I adopt an existing plugin?

+You may adopt a plugin if you meet one of the following criteria:
+- Consent of the current maintainer.
+- The plugin has fallen behind the current API level for over three months.
+You have made reasonable efforts to reach the original developer.
+- The plugin has fallen behind the current API level for over six months.

+Simply inform the community in discord (#plugin-dev) and submit a PR to add yourself as an owner and update the repo url.

+---